tenzir/tenzir/web/docs/operators/delay.md

 # delay

-Delay events relative to a given start time with an optional speedup.
+Delays events relative to a given start time, with an optional speedup.

 ## Synopsis